Detroit pension deal approved by one retirement system

 "The motion we passed today represents progress that allows us to move forward to continue to negotiate other details toward a final settlement agreement," she added.

-Details of the proposed settlement with the police and fire pension fund were not immediately available, but the settlement is expected to mirror the deal reached for the Retired Detroit Police and Fire Fighters Association.
+Wednesday's amended plan held no surprises.
+It also included a deal approved last week by the bankruptcy court to end interest-rate swaps on some pension debt, and a settlement with bond insurance companies over the treatment of voter-approved general obligation bonds.

-Detroit's municipal bankruptcy case, the biggest ever in the United States, has moved with lightning speed in the last week as Kevyn Orr, the city's emergency manager, has reeled in settlements with major creditors in the hope of wrapping up the case this fall.
+The new version also includes new detail on Detroit's previously announced plan to scrap an effort to create a new regional water and sewer authority.
+Some creditors had complained that the second draft of the restructuring plan, filed last month, had lacked substantial details about the fate of the city's water and sewer systems and their bonds.

-Last week Detroit won bankruptcy court approval for a crucial deal over interest rate swaps, originally intended to hedge interest rate risk on pension debt, and reached a settlement with bond insurance companies over the treatment of voter-approved general obligation bonds.
+Wednesday's version estimated that the Detroit Water and Sewer Department bond claims total $5.27 billion.

 On Tuesday, federal court mediators announced that Detroit had reached its first settlement with a group representing retired city workers.